 Keen to avoid delay, we decided to look into alternative approaches to the problem.
-After a short period researching the options, we were able to source a new solution that was lightweight, easy to transport, and, most importantly, saved at least 30 percent of the time needed to use traditional scaffolding.
+After a short period of researching the options, we were able to source a new solution that was lightweight, easy to transport, and, most importantly, saved at least 30 per cent of the time needed to use traditional scaffolding.

 The importance of planning